WeblateOrg/weblate/docs/install.rst

     .. seealso:: https://docs.djangoproject.com/en/1.4/ref/settings/#server-email

-After your configuration is ready, you can run :program:`./manage.py syncdb` to create database structure.
+After your configuration is ready, you can run :djadmin:`syncdb` to create database structure.
 Now you should be able to create translation projects using admin interface.